Freemovers

 - 21 to 30 days: full financial support for a month

-- The scholarship may be paid only in the calendar year in which the mobility takes place.
+- the scholarship may be paid only in the calendar year in which the mobility takes place

-- Students departing for the autumn semester may be awarded the scholarship for January only at the end of January or later (i.e. after approval of funds) if they do not terminate or interrupt their studies at MU in the meantime.
-There is no automatic entitlement to this scholarship.
+- students departing for the autumn semester may be awarded the scholarship for January only at the end of January or later (i.e. after approval of funds) if they do not terminate or interrupt their studies at MU in the meantime; there is no automatic entitlement to this scholarship

 Top ▲